uneuro/Magento-cleaner/README.md

 ###This module has never been used in production.

+A php script for find all magento webstites in your webserver and clean them all depending on settings stored in app/etc/local.xml

+## Features

   - Find all magento installed under /home/ or /var/www/ with a maxdepth to 7

   - Parse app/etc/local.xml for get database credentials, db prefix and custom settings